Assisted training flexible [AsA flex]

 • individual support

-• Everyday assistance and developmental counseling [individual assistance]
+• Everyday support and developmental counselling [individual case assistance]

 • Learning and exchange opportunities with other trainees,

-• special training [e.g. etiquette for trainees, learning to learn, time management,]
+• special training courses [e.g. etiquette for trainees, learning how to learn, time management,]

 • close coordination with all those involved in the training